NISQ-compatible approximate quantum algorithm for unconstrained and constrained discrete optimization: Unconstrained Optimization

 The parameterized state of the variational circuit in the minimal encoding scheme is given by

 where the subscript $a$ represents the single ancilla qubit and subscript $r$ represents the $\log{n_c}$ register qubits.
 Every $\ket{i}_r$ state, a product of computational basis states, being interpreted as a binary number, denotes one of the $n_c$ nodes of the problem graph.
 For each term in the overall superposition, the singe-qubit ancilla state indicates whether its node-associated register state should be zero or one.
 That is, by measuring the parameterized state in the computational basis, we determine that the $i^{th}$ classical variable is a $0$ with probability Pr$(x_i=0)=|a_i(\vec{\theta})|^2$ and a $1$ with probability Pr$(x_i=1)=|b_i(\vec{\theta})|^2$.
+The result of the optimization is a binary vector $\vec{x}$, which has maximal probability, i.e. $x_i=1$ if $|b_i(\vec{\theta})|^2>|a_i(\vec{\theta})|^2$, otherwise $x_i=0$.

-Our goal is to choose $L\times(\log(n_c)+1)$-dimensional vector, $\vec{\theta}$ in a way that the sampling of the final state $\ket{\psi(\vec{\theta})}$ gave the optimum binary solution.
+Our goal is to choose $L\times(\log(n_c)+1)$-dimensional vector, $\vec{\theta}$ in a way that the sampling of the final state $\ket{\psi(\vec{\theta})}$ gives the optimum binary solution.
 To that end, we need to minimize a cost function, which contains the information about the problem in the form of the QUBO matrix $Q$

 Here, the classical cost function $C=x^TQx$ is replaced with the function, $\mathcal{C}$ of continuous quantum amplitudes such that $\min{\mathcal{C}}=\min{C}$~\cite{Tan2020}.

 Essentially, this method allows us to solve a discrete problem as a continuous-variable optimization using exponentially fewer classical resources.
 A clear bottleneck is the training of such a model: the gradient, just like the objective function itself, tends to be classically intractable because increases in the number of qubits can eliminate all profits gained from the quantum approach.